 It rises out of the side of the hill supported by over 1,444 pillars.
 Each one is completely unique and carved in exquisite detail – each statue faces one or another statue, creating the visual illusion of both endlessness and individuality.
 Sequential spacing and boundless variety are combined blissfully with the immaculacy of white all over.
 One statue, carved out of a single marble rock, has 108 heads of snakes and tails.
 One cannot find the end of the tails.
 People come away from this temple fascinated, purified, and uplifted by its beauty.

-Mystic and Spiritual Guides Finbarr Ross and Joan Clark will take you on a journey of transformation, awakening, shift and ascension, a journey which shifts your consciousness through Golden Flame meditations along with ceremony, sound healing, initiations, rituals, the opening of the 9th Inter-Dimensional Gateway on the banks of the Ganges at Autumn Equinox and more on this unique spiritual journey to India.
+Mystic and Spiritual Guide Finbarr Ross, Goddess Joan Clark and Catherine Ann Clemett will take you on a journey of transformation, awakening, shift and ascension, a journey which shifts your consciousness through Golden Flame meditations along with ceremony, sound healing, initiations, rituals, the opening of the 9th Inter-Dimensional Gateway on the banks of the Ganges at Autumn Equinox and more on this unique spiritual journey to India.

 Meet Your Guides